What is Google Gemini (formerly Bard)? Everything you need to know

 What can Google Gemini (formerly Bard) do?

-Mixture-of-Experts (MoE) The MoE architecture refers to a neural network with several specialized “experts.”
+Mixture-of-Experts (MoE) MoE architecture refers to a neural network with several specialised "experts".
 These are selected dynamically and individually by the model depending on the task.
 This allows for efficient processing of requests, as no single network handles all tasks on its own.
-This form of architecture is used in language models, multimodal AI, and especially tasks with high variability.
+This form of architecture is used in language models, multimodal AI and especially tasks with high variability.
 Source: IBM (2024)

 How does Google Gemini (formerly Bard) work?